amald94/Sparkify-data-warehouse-RedShift/README.md

 * <b> sql_queries.py </b> - A script containing sql queries.
 * <b> dwh.cfg </b> - Configuration file to add AWS credentials.
 * <b> delete_cluster.py - A script to delete the redshift cluster.

+## Project Overview

+A music streaming startup, Sparkify, has grown their user base and song database and want to move their processes and data onto the cloud.
+Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

 ## Datasets